cables-gl/cables_electron/README.md

 ### Mac

-[Download](https://github.com/cables-gl/cables_electron/releases) the lastest version for mac (`.mac-arm64.dmg` for `m1/m2` or `.mac-x64.dmg` for `intel macs`).
+[Download](https://github.com/cables-gl/cables_electron/releases) the latest version for mac (`.mac-arm64.dmg` for `m1/m2` or `.mac-x64.dmg` for `intel macs`).
 Open the `.dmg`, drag the icon to your applications folder or any other place you want and start it.
 Acknowledge that this software has been downloaded form the internet (the executable is signed and notarized, though) and start patching!

 ### Win
-[Download](https://github.com/cables-gl/cables_electron/releases) the lastest version for windows (`-win.msi ` for and installer or `-win.zip ` for a plain executable).
+[Download](https://github.com/cables-gl/cables_electron/releases) the latest version for windows (`-win.zip ` for a plain executable).
-Unpack or install the software and run it.
-You might need to acknowledge that this software is not signed and select "more infor" and/or "run anyhow" on the shown dialog.
+Unpack the software and run it.
+You might need to acknowledge that this software is not signed and select "more info" and/or "run anyhow" on the shown dialog.
 Once that is done, start patching!

 ### Linux
-[Download](https://github.com/cables-gl/cables_electron/releases) the lastest version for linux (`linux.AppImage`).
+[Download](https://github.com/cables-gl/cables_electron/releases) the latest version for linux (`linux.AppImage`).
-Once you downloaded the package, set it's permissions to executable via your filemanager or using the terminal (`chmod +x ...AppImage`).
+Once you downloaded the package, set its permissions to executable via your file-manager or using the terminal (`chmod +x ...AppImage`).
 Open the AppImage and start patching!

 ## About